B i o g r a p h y

 Marta was a Fulbright scholar, sponsored by the United States Department of State, at Mannes School of Music where she obtained a Professional Studies Diploma.
 She obtained her Doctor of Musical Arts degree in Cello Performance at the Graduate Center of the City University of New York where she was an Enhanced Chancellor Fellow.
 She focused her research on the post-tonal analysis and performance of Witold Lutosławski’s music.
 Prior to studying in the United States, she spent two years in Italy obtaining post-master degrees from Italian conservatories, such as Accademia Walter Stauffer di Cremona, Accademia Internazionale della Musica di Milano (now Scuola di Musica Claudio Abbado) and Scuola di Musica di Fiesole.
 She completed her Master of Arts degree with distinction at the Fryderyk Chopin University of Music in Warsaw.
 Marta has studied chamber music under Jacob Latainer, Ursula Oppens and Rolf Schulte, as well as with members of Chilingirian, Juilliard, Mendelssohn, Manhattan and Orion String Quartets.

-Marta has served on the faculties of the Rudolf Steiner School, Hunter College and Aaron Copland School of Music at Queens College.
+Marta is currently on the music faculty of Nyack College School of Music.
+She has also served on the faculties of the Rudolf Steiner School, Hunter College and Aaron Copland School of Music at Queens College.
 She plays a 1937 cello made in Mirecourt by George Apparut.
 She resides in Manhasset, NY with her husband and their two sons.